Ethics of data and AI are focus of appointment

 Professor Vallor’s appointment will help to establish Edinburgh as a leader in harnessing the fast-moving developments in data and artificial intelligence to benefit society.

-The Professorial Chair is supported by global investment firm Baillie Gifford as part of its £5m pledge support University research into the challenges and opportunities around emerging technologies – including machine learning, accelerated automation, and financial innovation.
+The Professorial Chair is supported by global investment firm Baillie Gifford as part of its £5m pledge to support University research into the challenges and opportunities around emerging technologies – including machine learning, accelerated automation, and financial innovation.

 Professor Vallor’s areas of expertise include the impact of emerging technologies – particularly those involving automation and artificial intelligence – on human character.